FRRouting/frr/doc/developer/scripting.rst

 The function to be called must first be loaded.
 Use ``frrscript_load()`` which takes a ``frrscript`` object, the name of the Lua function and a callback function.
+The script file will be read to load and compile the function.

 For example, to load the Lua function ``on_foo`` in ``/etc/frr/scripts/bingus.lua``: